About

 I hold a B.A. in Creative Writing with a minor in World Literature from Western Michigan University, where I had the pleasure of studying with Nancy Eimers, Jaimy Gordon, and Mark Halliday.
 I owe much of my literary life to my high school Language Arts instructor, Louise Garcia Harrison; however, scholar, writer, and poet Mark Richardson was my first literature professor.
 Louise gave the key, and Mark opened the door.

-Like the poet Theodore Roethke, I was born and raised in Saginaw, Michigan.
+Like the poet Theodore Roethke, I was born and grew up in Saginaw, Michigan.
 I spent much of my adolescence in the dressing and green rooms and wings (and on the stage) of Pit and Balcony, Saginaw's community theater.
 A Michigander for most of my life, I have also lived in San Francisco.
 Now my two pussycats and I enjoy living close to Lake Erie in the Cleveland, Ohio area.

 Want to learn even more about me and my writing?